 Whether it’s just your team or your business in crisis, or the economy as a whole, surviving a crisis requires accepting that you can’t fight change and uncertainty.
-Instead of clinging to the past, embrace crisis as a force for creative destruction, cutting out what doesn’t work and leaving what does.
-Do things right and you can lead the way with your own creative and innovative skills, becoming part of the change as it happens and primed for growth when stability returns.
+Instead of clinging to the past, embrace crisis as a force for creative destruction.
+Cut out what doesn’t work and leave what does.
+Do things right and you can lead the way with your own creative and innovative skills.
+Become part of the change as it happens and be primed for growth when stability returns.

 Crisis and Stability Move in Cycles

 Much of human society appears to flow in cycles: famine and plenty, war and peace, growth and decline.
 Most people would rather avoid famine and war and decline but it is during these times of change when new ways of organizing society often emerge.
-The post-war prosperity of the 1950s and ’60s was earned in the crucible of war and crisis, forcing leaders to form new international institutions and treaties.
-And when those systems failed during the oil crisis and the Nixon shocks of the 1970s, more changes led to prosperity in the 1980s and ’90s.
+The post-war prosperity of the 1950s and ’60s was earned in the crucible of war and crisis.
+This forced leaders to form new international institutions and treaties.
+When those systems failed during the oil crisis and the Nixon shocks of the 1970s, more changes led to prosperity in the 1980s and ’90s.

-Crisis forces changes that aren’t possible with incremental tinkering, because without fundamental changes during a crisis the only alternative is failure or collapse.
+Crisis forces changes that aren’t possible with incremental tinkering.
+Without fundamental changes during a crisis, the only alternative is failure or collapse.
 Crisis forces people to think outside the box with new creative and innovative solutions because nothing in the box is working.

-New problems require new solutions and the people that come up with those solutions will be valuable and powerful when stability returns.
+New problems require new solutions.
+The people that come up with those solutions will be valuable and powerful when stability returns.